 - Haiti (Top 20)

 - Venezuela (-)

 Key IRC recommendations:

-- Protect civilians in conflict by re-establishing the right of civilians to aid via an independent organization on humanitarian access, combatting impunity by suspending veto power in the UN Security Council in cases of mass atrocities, and empowering women in peace and security efforts like peace negotiations.
+- Protect civilians in conflict by re-establishing the right of civilians to aid via an independent organisation on humanitarian access, combating impunity by suspending veto power in the UN Security Council in cases of mass atrocities, and empowering women in peace and security efforts like peace negotiations;

 - Confront shared global risks by breaking down the climate-humanitarian divide, pandemic-proofing the world with a Global Health Threats Council to hold the international community accountable for preventing future pandemics, and striking a new deal for the forcibly displaced and those hosting them who are providing a global public good.

 * 1% of coverage in global top-tier publications refers to publications that reach more than 4.2 million people per month, per publicly available readership data on SimilarWeb.